Water

 3) Develop a comprehensive stormwater plan that mitigates stormwater runoff and decreases impervious surfaces.

 In pursuit of these targets, a portion of the $1.3 million Energy Performance Bond was applied to water savings retrofits.
 For new buildings, the university has continued to pursue a minimum of LEED Silver certification, which includes points for water efficiency.
 Designed water savings for the Recreation Center (2007) are 30% over a baseline building.
 Designed water savings for the Science Engineering Building (2009) are 42% over a baseline building.
-For more information on what we are doing to reduce water usage in our new buildings, as well as other high performance building features, go here.
+For more information on what we are doing to reduce water usage in our new buildings, as well as other high performance building features visit the High Performance Buildings page.

 Colorado Springs Snow Fall and Precipitation